ciudadlas/NewsReader/README.md

 # NewsReader
-An iPhone news reader app
+A news reader app for iPhone

 # To do
 - Fix subview positioning issues in `NewsTileView`, especially when the tile is getting re-used